ggreg/python-synapse/doc/quickstart/index.rst

 Two keys differ from the announce server configuration: *name* and *uri*.
-*name* defines the of the actor's mailbox name.
+*name* defines the actor's mailbox name.
 Before an actor sends a message to another actors, it connects to its mailbox.
 Connecting to the mailbox requires to know the network address which is the *uri*.